 The old adage: It all starts in the vineyard.
 “My father really knows and understands how to grow Pinot Noir and Gewürztraminer,” says proprietor Bobby Gidda, “and because our vineyard sites offer near-perfect growing conditions, these varietals have become our flagship wines.
 Our focus is to produce distinctive, fruit-forward wines by utilizing premium grapes.”

 All our wines have the BC VQA Mark of Quality, so you are guaranteed the wine has been produced from 100-percent BC-grown grapes.
-The vineyards are located on volcanic soils that impart a distinct minerality to our wines.

 We believe in making wine with minimal interference and low-impact techniques, to showcase varietal characteristics through our sustainable grape-growing practices.
 We also try to be creative in making unique and unusual blends.

 The 15,000-square-foot winery is on the southeastern slope of a 60-million-year-old dormant volcano, Boucherie Mountain, which inspired the name Volcanic Hills.
 The vineyards are located on volcanic soils, clay, ash, and silt, that are rich, fertile, and impart a distinct minerality to our wines.
 Continuing with volcano lingo is our medium-bodied red blend called “Magma”, and “Eruption”.
 The names were spawned with help from customers filling out an in-house ballot.

 We are member of the following Associations: